AlynxZhou/hikaru/tutorials/theme.md

 # Assets

-Assets may be CSS or JavaScript files, Hikaru internally supports stylus, so you can write it instead pure CSS.
-You can also add other preprocessors via registing renderers.
+Assets may be CSS or JavaScript files, Hikaru internally supports no CSS preprocessors but you can install some renderer plugins to support them.

 You can use `getThemeConfig(key)` or `getSiteConfig(key)` in CSS preprocessors to get config.
 Use `getPath(docPath)` or `getURL(docPath)` if you want to get generated path or URL.
 You can also get file's `docPath`, `docDir`, `srcPath` and `srcDir`.